Hans Island: Joint administration

-In 1984, Iqaluit based Kenn Harper, a historian and writer for Nunatsiaq News, wrote an article about Hans Island.
+In 1984, Iqaluit-based Kenn Harper, a historian and writer for Nunatsiaq News, wrote an article about Hans Island.
 It was printed in Hainang, a local newspaper in Qaanaaq in northwestern Greenland.
 This article was picked up by a Danish newspaper in Copenhagen and by CBC Radio in Canada.

 This article was sparked because of a chance encounter on the ice near Resolute, in the Canadian Arctic in the autumn of 1983.
 According to Harper, he met a man wearing a hat with bold capitals around the side of the hat saying "Hans Island, N.W.T."
 This man was a scientist with Dome Petroleum who had just spent the summer on the island doing ice research.
 Dome Petroleum did research on and around the island from 1980 to 1983.

 Simultaneously, the Danish and Canadian governments were in the process of signing a cooperation agreement in relation to the marine environment in the Nares Strait.
 The agreement was signed and put into force on 26 August 1983.
 The Agreement addresses protection of the marine environment of the waters lying between Canada and Greenland, particularly with respect to preparedness measures as a contingency against pollution incidents resulting from offshore hydrocarbon exploration or exploitation and from shipping activities that may affect the marine environment.

 One of the items also discussed was the possibility of establishing a reciprocal arrangement for processing applications to conduct research on and around Hans Island.
 This was never signed; however, Canadian John Munro, at the time Minister of Indian Affairs and Northern Development, and Dane Tom Høyem, at the time Minister for Greenland, agreed, in common interest, to avoid acts that might prejudice future negotiations.

 However, unknown to the politicians, Dome Petroleum was doing research on the island.

 In 1984, the Danish Minister for Greenland planted the Danish flag on the island and left a little message saying "Velkommen til den danske ø (Welcome to the Danish Island).
-It is also said he left a bottle of brandy; however, this seems to have been Schnapps, which, unlike brandy, is a traditional Danish spirit.
+It is also said he left a bottle of brandy; this seems to have been Schnapps, a traditional Danish spirit.
 It is commonly told, internally in the Royal Danish Navy, that it was specifically a bottle of Gammel Dansk, which translates literally to 'Old Danish'.
 The Canadians have reciprocated with their own sign, the flag of Canada and a bottle of Canadian Club.